Make a cold frame

 Cold frames are a vital component in the gardener’s toolkit.
-Use them to start off seedlings earlier in spring, to carry on cropping vegetables well into winter, or to help harden off tender plants such as chillies in early summer.
-They really are the gardener’s best friend!
-If you don’t want to splash out lots of money buying one, don’t!
+Use them to start off seedlings earlier in spring, to keep growing crops into winter, or to help harden off tender plants such as chiles in early summer.
 Read on or watch our video to discover just how easy it is to make your own…

 How to Make a Cold Frame Step by Step

-Cold frames are simple structures that are easy to make at home with basic tools and second-hand materials.
+Cold frames really are the gardener’s best friend!
+If you don’t want to splash out lots of money buying one, don’t!
+They are simple structures that are easy to make at home with basic tools and second-hand materials.
 Old windows make perfect lids, while it’s simple to construct a box frame from wood.

 Cold Frame Materials